WiFi Technology in Access Control

 The replica of that software can also be installed on your mobile devices as a mobile app to control the system operations.
 Electronic programmed fobs can also be used for manual access to a particular area.
 This entire door access system can work in standalone, integrated and offline modes through proper configuration.
 While using the manual access method, an electronic fob is inserted into the wireless reader, which reads the data on that particular fob and establishes communication with the main application for access conditions and criteria.
 Based on those criteria, the access to the wireless doorlocks is granted from the core application through wireless

 Modern wireless door locks are able to handle multiple data input system like thumb impressions, manual codes, images and others through wireless door readers.
-Thus, they are much more intelligent that what they were a few years back!
+Thus, they are much more intelligent than they were a few years back!

 Regain Full Control the Easy Way